Choi Sai Woo Park: Facilities

 Choi Sai Woo Park is a landscaped garden with a total area of 2,400 m^{2} providing some country freshness among a number of housing estates and schools.
 Located next to prestigious new housing developments and with several schools in the area, it serves the community as a place of rest.
 There are two small basketball courts in the Park.
 The garden area is located at the very bottom level of Choi Sai Woo Park abutting the car parking lot of TutorTime.
 It is mainly planted with bamboo.
 There is a children's playground located at the top of the park.
 A pagoda adjoins the playground.
-A number of amenities including restaurant or tea shop "cha chaan teng", Wan King, TutorTime and 7-Eleven outlets, are in the vicinity.
+There is also a swing and exercise equipment for the elderly.
+A number of amenities including restaurant or tea shop "cha chaan teng", Wan King, TutorTime and 7-Eleven outlets, can be found by walking up the hill.